SelishDoultani/Dsa-Lab-Assignment/README.md

-Got it!
-I can help rewrite your README description for GitHub so it keeps the same structure and meaning but looks slightly different—enough to avoid being identical.
-Here's a polished version:

----

 # DSA Assignment in Java (From Scratch)

 This repository contains a Data Structures and Algorithms (DSA) assignment implemented entirely in **Java** without using any built-in collections (no `ArrayList`, `LinkedList`, etc.).
 Each question is implemented in its own class, and all functionalities are demonstrated through `Main.java`.
 Time complexities are included where relevant, and the implementations focus on clarity, simplicity, and readability.